Shania Collins

 Shania Collins (born November 14, 1996) is an American athlete.
 In February 2019, she won the gold medal in the 60 meters event at the 2019 USA Indoor Track and Field Championships.

 Professional

-Collins runs professionally for Adidas since 2018.
+Collins competed for Puma and Adidas.
+She retired from professional track and field in 2024 to pursue a career at the Drug Enforcement Administration.
+She competed in the 2026 Enhanced Games.